proycon/LaMachine/lamachine_v2_plan.md

 * LaMachine builds on common and well-established software distribution channels and repositories, leverages their power and does not seek to replace them, but merely to combine them to make things easier and more accessible for the user.

 ### Objective #2.
-Improved user experience for researchers (the less technical end-user aka the 80%)
+Improved user experience for researchers (the less technical end-users aka the 80%)

 * Even in the current LaMachine, there are facilities for the less technically inclined users, in the form of pre-configured webservices.
 In the VM and Docker flavours, a simple webserver is available, serving a very minimalistic portal to some webservices (Frog, Ucto, and even FLAT).
 This is one of the areas in which major improvement is possible.
 A more user friendly portal environment should be developed.
 * We want to lower the threshold for installation of LaMachine itself; everything should start from a single command and an automated wizard to guide you through.
-* Although LaMachine is initially more geared towards the 20%, by decreasing the threshold of installation, we can do more to accommodate the '80%' (with a limit) by providing higher-level interfaces.
+* Although LaMachine is initially more geared towards the technically capable 20%, by decreasing the threshold of installation, we can do more to accommodate the '80%' (with a limit) by providing higher-level interfaces.
 * A huge and important corollary of this goal is **improved interoperability** between the tools in LaMachine:
     * User interface options connecting available web-applications/webservices where possible
     * Connections to external online services NOT in LaMachine